IsraelCohen54/Peptides-stability-ML-prediction_third-year-project/README.md

-# Peptides stability prediction with Machine learning, third-year project
+# Peptides stability prediction with Machine learning
 Made with Hananel Hadad (another student) and supervised by prof. Ron Unger.

 Background: